studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 “Of course not,” said Ella.
 “I mean—yes, but I didn’t mean to offend you.”

-The jay who stood before her was blue, but he was definitely not altogether blue.
+The jay who circled was blue, but he was definitely not altogether blue.
 He had all his white, black and gray plumage, but he had lost a large number of blue feathers from various places on his body.
 His crest stuck out in scraggly points, and his tail hung limp and tattered.
 A strange bald patch dotted his back.

 He looks half-plucked, thought Ella.